MrStahlfelge/gdx-controllerutils/README.md

 ## Subprojects

 ### core-mapping
-Configureable mappings for game controlelrs
+Configureable mappings for game controllers

 ### core-scene2d
 Key and button supporting Stage with focussable Actors for Scene2d